kevinefovi/Optimal-Transport-MICE/README.md

 #

 Notes:
-Optimal Transport matching is model agnositc.
-It's not limited to MICE runs that use OLS for the conditional model; tree based learners and other regressors can also in theory benefit from OT in the matching stage.
+Optimal Transport matching is model agnositc, it's not limited to MICE runs that use OLS for the conditional model.
+Tree based learners and other regressors can also in theory benefit from OT in the matching stage.